utilmeta/utilmeta-py/docs/en/guide/handle-request.md

             f.save(f'/data/{data.name}-{i}')
 ```

-#### Upload the file separately
+#### Upload the file only
-If you want the client to use the entire binary file directly as the request body, instead of using the form nested in the form, you only need to specify the file parameter as `request.Body`, such as
+If you want the client to use the entire binary file directly as the request body, instead of using in the form, you only need to specify the file parameter as `request.Body`, such as

 ```python
 from utilmeta.core import api, request, file